Reprisals against commentators on the Charlie Kirk assassination: Jimmy Kimmel Live! suspension

 After FCC Chair Brendan Carr warned that ABC's broadcast license could be revoked, the network placed Jimmy Kimmel Live! on suspension.

 ABC suspended production of Jimmy Kimmel Live! following remarks made during host Jimmy Kimmel's September 15 broadcast, in which Kimmel said, "The MAGA gang [is] desperately trying to characterize this kid who murdered Charlie Kirk as anything other than one of them and doing everything they can to score political points from it."
 The suspension followed a suggestion by Trump-appointed Federal Communications Commission (FCC) Chair Brendan Carr that the FCC may revoke ABC affiliates' broadcasting licenses as punishment for Kimmel's remarks and came shortly after Nexstar Media Group and Sinclair Broadcast Group announced that they would pull the show from its ABC-affiliated stations.
 Kimmel intended to address his comments on the show prior to the suspension.

 Jonathan Yerushalmy and Edward Helmore for The Guardian reported that "politicians, media figures and free speech organizations continued to express anger and alarm at the suspension of Jimmy Kimmel's late-night show", highlighting shared concerns that "critics of Donald Trump were being systematically silenced".
-Trump afterwards suggested that the FCC could revoke licenses if they aired overwhelmingly negative coverage of him.
+Trump afterwards suggested that the FCC could revoke licenses if they aired predominantly negative coverage of Trump himself.

 Celebrities who refused to work with Disney over the firing included Tatiana Maslany, Damon Lindelof and Frances Fisher.
 Calls to boycott Hulu and Disney+ circulated across social media.
 The American Civil Liberties Union called the move "beyond McCarthyism", and the Writers Guild of America and SAG-AFTRA called it an infringement of constitutional rights.
 FCC Commissioner Anna M. Gomez, the lone Democrat on the board, said in a statement, "This FCC does not have the authority, the ability, or the constitutional right to police content or punish broadcasters for speech the government dislikes."

 The suspension was lifted and Kimmel returned to the show on September 23, where he thanked people who supported him and said, "[I]t was never my intention to make light of the murder of a young man.
 I don't think there's anything funny about it."